raremonopole/metonic/README.md

 # **Metonic Cycle Calculator**

 ## Introduction
 The metonic cycle, the enneadecaeteris, or the lunisolar cycle are all names for a natural cycle between the Earth and its moon that repeats every 19 years.
-This synchronization cycle and variations of it can predict the Moon's phase far in the future, and many ancient astronomers and mathematicians throughout history have spent much effort deriving them.
-The most famous use case for the metonic cycle is for the Computus--the algorithm that calculates future Easter dates(as the holiday must occur after a full moon phase).
+This synchronization cycle and variations of it can predict the Moon's phase far into the future, and many ancient astronomers and mathematicians throughout history have spent much effort deriving them.
+The most famous use case for the metonic cycle is for the Computus—the algorithm that calculates future Easter dates(as the holiday must occur after a full moon phase).

 This calculator extends these metonic cycle calculations to most moons and their respective planets within the solar system.
-Given a synchronization error in days, the program will attempt a decimal expansion to calculate a ratio of planetary years to synodic moon periods with a smaller error.
-With this newfound metonic cycle, dates where  the sun, moon, and planet share the same relative configuration within the solar system can be calculated.
+Given a synchronization error in days, the program will attempt a decimal expansion to calculate a ratio of planetary years to synodic moon periods within a smaller error.
+With this newfound metonic cycle, dates where the Sun, moon, and planet share the same relative configuration within the solar system can be calculated.

 ## Installation instructions:
 >git clone https://github.com/arctangent4/metonic.git